sytzez/site/content/blog/modes-of-solfege.md

 ## The two skills of solfege

-Solfege, in its broadest sense, is really the study of mapping different representations of music to eachother.
+Solfege, in its fullest sense, is the art of translating musical ideas from one representation into another.
-It eaches the skill of both *recognising* and *reproducing* music in those representations.
+It teaches the skill of, on the one hand, *recognising* music in all its forms and, on the other hand, *reproducing* music in another form.

 ```mermaid
 graph RL